Is Event Management For You?

-The realities of event planning can at times be very harsh as well as being very rewarding.
+The realities of event management planning can at times be very harsh as well as being very rewarding.
 They are many challenges that have to be faced in terms of preparation for an event but the satisfaction that can be gained from the successful staging of the event can in itself make the challenges worth it.

 Some of the potential drawbacks include: